 And if that main reason is style, then Atomic Blonde should become iconic, or at least come to be regarded as an impressive, valuable contribution to the genre.
 It’s shot, edited and performed beautifully, and it’s subversive in all the ways it isn’t revolutionary.

 Lorraine is treated not as a woman, but as a spy – in conversation and in combat.

-Lorraine Charlize Theron could be a male spy, and the film would be almost exactly the same.
+Lorraine (Charlize Theron) could be a male spy, and the film would be almost exactly the same.
 She’s Bond/Bourne in almost all the requisite ways: cool, stylish, tough, resourceful, sexy, dangerous, dressed to kill – and she even beds the gorgeous femme fatale (Sofia Boutela).
-But there are also scenes where we see Lorraine’s bruised and battered body – and while I’m not much of a spy movie buff, it doesn’t come to mind as a trope of the genre.
+But there are also scenes which portray Lorraine’s bruised and battered body – and while I’m not much of a spy movie buff, it doesn’t come to mind as a trope of the genre.
 It’s interesting both in the way it reveals a vulnerability, and that it never feels feminine.
 The other characters treat Lorraine not as a woman, but as a spy – both in conversation, and in combat.

-Interestingly, the director and stunt co-ordinators treat the character’s physical disadvantage – a woman fighting multiple men – as a creative and strategic challenge, which they respond to by developing choreography by developing her specific fighting style, which involves using her environment, and by redesigning and re-conceiving the action set-pieces to utilise the unique talents of the performer playing that character:
+Interestingly, the director and stunt co-ordinators treat the character’s physical disadvantage – a woman fighting multiple men – as a creative and strategic challenge, which they respond to by developing choreography by developing her specific fighting style, which involves using her environment, and by redesigning and re-conceiving the action set-pieces to utilise the unique talents of the performer playing that character (via Filmsnow):

 Alternatively, in other scenes Charlize Theron is sublimely balletic – she, together with director David Leitch and cinematographer Jonathan Sela, turn what in the script may have read “Lorraine enters the bar” into a fluid dance sequence of colour and line: